 Camphill Scotland is the membership body for the 11 Camphill communities in Scotland.
-Together, our members support over 600 people with learning disabilities and other support needs, ranging from children to older people.
+Together, our members support around 600 people with learning disabilities and other support needs, ranging from children to older people.

 Our mission is to ensure that Camphill in Scotland is fully recognised for its distinctive and valuable contribution to Scottish society.